latextemplates/scientific-thesis-cover/README.md

 	- `institute=fac` will state Faculty of Computer Science
 	- `institute={Custom fictional institute}` will state Custom fictional institute

-- number: Running number of work.
-May contain arbitrary text.
-Should contain the number you got for your work.
-	- `number=1234` will label your work to have number 1234

 - course: Type of study.
 May be set to one of the following values or arbitrary text in curly braces:
 	- `course=cs` will state that your course of study is Computer Science
 	- `course=se` will state that your course of study is Software Engineering